- What are Critical Values?

 When are Critical values of z used?

 A critical value of z (Z-score) is used when the sampling distribution is normal, or close to normal.
 Z-scores are used when the population standard deviation is known or when you have larger sample sizes.
-While the z-score can also be used to calculate probability for unknown standard deviations and small samples, many statisticians prefer to use the t distribution to calculate these probabilities.
+While the z-score can also be used to calculate probability for unknown standard deviations and small samples, in real life you’ll probabably use the t distribution to calculate these probabilities.
+That’s because you often don’t know the population variance (which is a requirement for using the z test).

 Other uses of z-scores